Rural Voice: How rural communities thrive as immigrants put down roots

 That’s why MPR News host Kerri Miller traveled to Worthington for the final Rural Voice town hall of the 2024 season.
 According to the 2020 U.S. Census, Nobles County, where Worthington is located, is Minnesota’s most rapidly diversifying county.
 In 2020, the county’s population was 43 percent people of color, up from two-thirds white in 2010.

-Much of that diversity is coming from immigrants who are moving to southwest Minnesota for job opportunities.
+Much of that diversity comes from immigrants who move to southwest Minnesota for job opportunities.
 And while there have been setbacks, Worthington has worked hard to incorporate the new residents into their community.

 What have Worthington residents learned?
 How can other rural communities ensure everyone thrives as immigrants put down roots?